armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 apiVersion: rbac.authorization.k8s.io/v1beta1
 kind: ClusterRoleBinding
 metadata:
+  # name can be either prometheus or prometheus-k8s depending on the version of the prometheus-operator
   name: prometheus
 roleRef:
   apiGroup: rbac.authorization.k8s.io
   kind: ClusterRole
+  # name can be either prometheus or prometheus-k8s depending on the version of the prometheus-operator
   name: prometheus
 subjects:
   - kind: ServiceAccount
+    # name can be either prometheus or prometheus-k8s depending on the version of the prometheus-operator
     name: prometheus-k8s
     namespace: monitoring
 ---
 apiVersion: rbac.authorization.k8s.io/v1beta1
 kind: ClusterRole
 metadata:
+  # name can be either prometheus or prometheus-k8s depending on the version of the prometheus-operator
   name: prometheus
 rules:
 - apiGroups: [""]